LosBaguettor/ffrkmacrokeeper/README.md

 - Recover from (most) System Error.
 - Recover from a Black Screen hang.
 - Automatically Relog at daily reset if activated
-- Automatically Relog the macro if you logged in from an other device if activated. (not done yet)
+- Automatically Relog the macro if you logged in from an other device if activated.
 - Force quit any non-"Normal Dungeon" to go farm fabul if activated.
 - Delay the start of the farm.